OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 General TermsRevisions to the Terms

 We reserve the right to revise the Terms at our sole discretion at any time.
 Any revisions to the Terms will be effective immediately upon posting by us.
-For any material changes to the Terms, we will take reasonable steps to notify you of such changes.
+For any material changes to the Terms, we will take reasonable steps to notify you of such changes, via a banner on the website, email notification, another method, or combination of methods.
 In all cases, your continued use of the Services after publication of such changes, with or without notification, constitutes binding acceptance of the revised Terms.

 Severability.
 Waiver

 If it turns out that a particular provision of these Terms is not enforceable, this will not affect any other terms.
 If you do not comply with these Terms, and we do not take immediate action, this does not indicate that we relinquish any rights that we may have (such as taking action in the future).

-Participating Institutions
+Content Providers

-Coursera's participating institutions are third party beneficiaries of the Terms and may enforce those provisions of the Terms that relate to them.
+Coursera's Content Providers, and integrated services providers are third party beneficiaries of the Terms and may enforce those provisions of the Terms that relate to them.

 Notice for California Users